Do you really need professional editing?

 I’ll edit your manuscript in Microsoft Word using the Track Changes feature, which allows you to accept, reject, and consider each and every edit or comment when you get it back.
 If you’ve never used this feature before, I offer several resources to help get you started, and I’m always here to help if something gets in a muddle.
 The important thing is that you stay in control of any changes or recommendations made on your manuscript, and you don’t end up paying more for me to go back and forth with you and then insert your editorial decisions into the file.
 Your manuscript, your decision.
 Period.

-After your edit, I’m available to answer your questions and provide more help.
+After your edit, I’m here to answer your questions and provide more help.
 Followup consultations are included with all edits and most types of evaluations.
-If you need more editing for your revisions, additional editing passes are available at deeply discounted rates so you can afford to give your manuscript the finish it needs.
+If you need more editing for your revisions, additional editing passes are available at deeply discounted rates.
+We’re not done till you’re satisfied your story is fully on the page.

 What are the takeaways from your edit?

 - Shine a light into every corner of your novel to identify whether the book you’ve put on the page matches the vision inside your head.

 - Arm yourself with dynamic book maps and plotting worksheets to help you see straight through to the conflicts and motivations driving your story.